aragonzkresearch/blog/blogo-input/posts/oomp.md

 # privacy without snarks — one of many proofs

-Groth and Kohlweiss introduced the concept of one of many proofs in their 2014 paper, which also proposes the first O(logN) construction of the concept.
+Groth and Kohlweiss introduced the concept of one of many proofs in their 2014 paper [here](https://eprint.iacr.org/2014/764), which also proposes the first O(logN) construction of the concept.
 One of many proofs are at their heart a membership proof, also know as a ring signature.
 In other words, whereas a normal digital signature attests to the statement 'I know the private key that corresponds to this public key', ring